We provide a Shiro Realm which works with the App Engine datastore via Objectify. Caching comes via App Engine's memcached service.

 App Engine is a remarkable achievement.
 You can create a small free website and scale it indefinitely with almost no ongoing administration required.
 A wide range of useful services are available out of the box, with almost no set-up or maintenance needed.

 With scalability comes a set of restrictions and limitations.
-Interfaces are non-standard: in particular you don't get SQL (its coming), so persistent storage and retrieval are 'different'.
+Interfaces are non-standard: in particular you don't get SQL by default, which makes persistent storage and retrieval 'different'.
 Application instances are started on demand, so startup must be rapid.
 Startup is a particular challenge for Java which is known to initialize with the alacrity of a drowsy snail.
-App Engine charges for resources so you need to be careful to minimise use.
+App Engine charges for resources so you need to be careful to minimise their use and maximise caching.

-There is a Google accounts service, but this can't be used for an application used by a wider public, who don't have or don't want use a Google login.
+There is a Google accounts service, but this can't be used in an application for a wider public who don't have or don't want use a Google login.
 Even with a user service many sites also need a permissions system to decide who gets to access what.

 Shiro is a lightweight system for Authentication and authorization.
 Startup on App Engine for Shiro seems to be about 1 second (on top of other components of course), which is faster than for a heavier stack such as Spring Security.
 The shorter the startup the easier it is to scale an app by adding new instances in response to demand.
 So, Shiro is a good fit with App Engine and its worth making the adaptation to the Datastore and Memcached services.